Connecticut Child Abuse Lawyer

 Allegations of abuse often trigger an investigation by the Connecticut Department of Children and Families, or DCF.
 This agency may seek to remove children from their homes and take custody of them if they believe a child is in danger.

 DCF investigations can be lengthy and potentially invasive.
-Many families find it helpful to work with Connecticut child abuse lawyer who can help protect their rights and advise them on how to avoid speaking in a way that works against their interests.
+Many families find it helpful to work with a Connecticut lawyer who can help protect their rights and advise them on how to avoid speaking in a way that works against their interests during a child abuse case.

 Can I get Arrested for Child Abuse in Connecticut?